 There are times when handling your own claim is the smart choice.
 For example, if the injuries or damages are minor – vehicle damage, scrapes, bruises or lacerations -- then the process is as easy as filing an insurance claim with your insurance company and the insurance company of the other party.
 In many cases, your claim will be approved easily, and you get to keep all the compensation you receive to yourself.

 There are certain types of personal injury claims that are best suited to be handled on your own.
 These include pedestrian and vehicle accidents, home accidents, slips and falls, and defective products.
 However, if the case becomes complicated or the injuries are severe – causing disabilities or life-threatening injuries – then having Atlanta injury attorneys represent your case can be beneficial.

 In many cases, filing an insurance claim is as simple as making a few phone calls and perhaps submitting evidence.
 You do not necessarily need to know technical legal language to be successful.

 In addition, you know the facts surrounding the accident better than anyone else.
 Although a lawyer is trained to fight in your defense, he or she does not truly know the extent of the injuries you suffered, nor does he or she have a firsthand account of what happened.

 Another thing to note is that the compensation system is based on a formula, not whether or not you have a lawyer.
 Although a lawyer often can get you more compensation in certain cases, an insurance company typically will not pay above and beyond for typical cases.
 Even if you do get a little bit extra, up to 40 percent of your compensation will go toward lawyer fees.

-If you suffered an injury due to negligence of another party, contact Atlanta injury attorneys from the Law Offices of Shane Smith at 1-404-513-5415.
+If you suffered an injury due to negligence of another party, contact Atlanta injury attorneys from the Shane Smith Law at 1-404-513-5415.